Cadensmith1123/cadensmith1123/README.md

 ### Hi there 👋
-I'm a 18 y/o self taught front end developer currently working on building my portfolio, and work on implementing my own BSC token.
+I'm a 19 y/o self taught full-Stack Devloper with a severe passion for tech, and nerd related stuff.
+I'm currently working on Javasrcipt, and hope to build fun captivating projects once I'm finished learning to boost my portfolio, and continue to strive to make this my lifelong career.
+Living in the day and age where I'm able to learn all of these interesting concepts for free, and possibly make a career out of this makes me very motivated, and hope to see out my goal in the future.
 <!--
 **Cadensmith1123/cadensmith1123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.